What we’re about

 Upcoming events (4+)

 Join me for this Wednesday night dinner at Donna Margherita.
 We have been there a few times recently and have always enjoyed it.
-We will have 1 white Grenache blend and 2 Grenache red blends wines from France and California and 1 pure Garnacha from Spain at this 8 person event, PLUS just to keep everyone on their toes, a CA Zinfandel.
+We will have 1 white CA blend of Italian varietals, and 2 Sangiovese and Sangiovese blend wines from Italy, a Barolo from Italy, and a WA state Carménère at this 8 person event,

 Donna Margherita, has great personal sized pizzas and a nice variety of Pastas.
 They do charge a corkage fee, which is included in the event cost.
 Check out their menu here: